April 1 – M6P 4A2

 Location: Beside some pigeons, in front of a lamppost, in front of the Chinatown Centre, on Spadina, south of Dundas

 Another cold and windy day, which has again left me debating my intentions related to challenging weather.
-I was surprised today when someone purposefully walked by, only inches in front of my horn.
+I was surprised today when someone purposefully walked by mere inches in front of my horn.
 It seemed like they were sending me message of some kind… Conversely, someone else who passed by threw me a handful of home-rolled cigarettes as a thank-you.
 I was swamped aurally by the sound of passing construction vehicles, today.
 Dundas is a total mess right now, and Spadina seems like a main route for those vehicles.
 This performance marks the halfway point of the Tour!
 I am proud to have made it this far, and I’m feeling excited for remaining performances.

 Date: Tuesday, April 16th